-The course is available on a full time basis over two years (2 college days & 2 clinical placements days) or part time or ACCS mode over 3 years (1 college day & 1 clinical placement day).
+The course is delivered on a full time basis over two years (2 college days & 2 clinical placements days) or part time over 3 years (1 college day & 1 clinical placement day).

-- An Honours degree, or equivalent, in Visual Art.
-Where graduate qualifications are not in the visual arts, for example, Psychiatric Nursing, Social Work or Teaching, evidence of a substantial and developing body of current and recent art work is essential
+- An Honours degree, or equivalent, in Visual Art or a relevant area.
+Where graduate qualifications are not in the Visual Arts, for example, Psychiatric Nursing, Social Work or Teaching, evidence of a substantial and developing body of current and recent art work is essential

 - Two satisfactory references from clinical and professional persons who have knowledge of the candidate’s education, training and experience

-- Pre-course experience in personal therapy or counselling is preferred:
+- Pre-course experience in personal therapy or counselling is recommended

 Because of the clinical placement component of this course, it is a condition of entry that all successful applicants who gain a place on the course will be subject to the National Vetting Bureau (NVB) procedure.